jyorien/jyorien/README.md

   * Explored the use of SQLite database with Room

 # 💮 In the near future I hope to.. 💮
-* Take an AWS Certification
+* Pass the AWS Certified Developer - Associate certification
 <!--
 **jyorien/jyorien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.